nguyentruonglong/user-service/README.md

     cd user-service
    ```

+3. Initialize a Go module for your project:

+    ```sh
+    $ go mod init user-service
+    ```

+    This command creates a go.mod file in your project directory and sets the module path to "user-service."
+You can replace "user-service" with your desired module name.

-3. Install the project dependencies using Go modules:
+4. Install the project dependencies using Go modules:

    ```sh
     go mod tidy